 In 2015, the most common form of cancer in women in the UK was breast cancer, accounting for almost a third (31%) of all female cases.
 The next most common cancers in UK females are lung cancer (12%) and bowel cancer (11%).
 Breast, lung, and bowel cancers together account for over half (54%) of all new cases in women.

 Screening for cervical cancer is provided for free under the NHS.
 A cervical screening (or smear test) is not a test for cancer, but rather a test to help prevent cancer, and is conducted by taking a small sample of cells from the cervix and checking for abnormal changes.
-Finding abnormal changes early means they can be monitored or treated so they do not get a chance to turn into cervical cancer.
+Finding abnormal changes early means they can monitor or treat them so they don’t turn into cervical cancer.

-All women aged between 25 and 64 in the UK will be sent an invitation letter in the post asking them to have a cervical screening and telling them where they can go, and how to book it.
-The timing of this letter will depend on the age of the woman, for example, women aged between 25 and 49 will be asked to have a smear test every three years, while those aged between 50 and 64 will be invited only every five years.
-You can call your GP surgery to book an appointment with them, and in some cases, you might be able to book the appointment online.
+All women between 25 and 64 in the UK receive an invitation letter asking them to have a cervical screening.
+The timing of this letter depends on the age of the woman; for example, women between 25 and 49 should have a smear test every three years, while those between 50 and 64 only receive invitations every five years.
+Contact your GP surgery to book an appointment.

-Most cervical screening is done in a GP surgery by a female nurse or doctor, but in some parts of England, you may be able to go to a local sexual health clinic instead.
+Most cervical screening is done in a GP surgery by a female nurse or doctor.
+In some parts of England, you may go to a local sexual health clinic instead.
 You will get your results by letter, usually in about two weeks after the screening.
-This letter will explain what was tested for and what your results mean.
+This letter explains what your results mean.

-Most people will have a normal result, and are not required to have any further tests until the next screening is due again in three or five years.
-However, if the results are unclear, you will be asked to come back in three months to have the test again, but this does not necessarily mean that there is anything wrong.
+Most people get a normal result don’t require further tests.
+However, if the results are unclear, you may need to come back in three months to have the test again.
 Your GP will guide you through the entire process and advise you on the next steps.

 The screening is carried out using an X-ray called a mammogram which can spot cancers when they are too small to see or feel.
-After your breasts have been X-rayed, the mammogram will be checked for any abnormalities, and the results will be sent to you and your GP no later than two weeks after your appointment.
+After your breasts have been X-rayed, the mammogram is checked for abnormalities.
+The results are sent to you and your GP no later than two weeks after your appointment.
 If the mammogram is unclear, you will be called back for further assessment.

 How to get screened for ovarian cancer